 The same goes for 3-betting.
 Since your opponents will not know your strategy because you be moving tables so often, you can exploit that by being more aggressive and 3-betting a bit more often.

-While you should still stick to solid poker strategy, these adjustments can be very effective against weaker players or tight regulars since they will not be looking to play tough hands, and a lot of the time fold more than they should.
+While you should still stick to a solid poker strategy, these adjustments can be very effective against weaker players or tight regulars since they will not be looking to play tough hands, and a lot of the time fold more than they should.

 All in all, Zoom Poker offers an excellent experience for both recreational and professional players with plenty of benefits for both groups, so don’t knock it before you’ve tried it.